 Watch: The coroner said a file shows Nathan Rhoda did not have Hepatitis B. Elwood Jones's attorneys say the coroner is wrong.

-Nathan was brutally beaten inside her hotel room at the Embassy Suites in Blue Ash in 1994.
-Jones was convicted in the case, sitting on death row for nearly three decades before Hamilton County Common Pleas Court Judge Wende Cross in 2022 ruled that evidence withheld from Jones' defense attorneys was significant enough that Jones should have a new trial.
+Jones was convicted of Nathan's murder, sitting on death row for nearly three decades, before Hamilton County Common Pleas Court Judge Wende Cross ruled in 2022 that evidence withheld from Jones' defense attorneys was significant enough that Jones should have a new trial.

 The Ohio 1st District Court of Appeals denied the prosecutor's office's request to appeal Cross's decision to grant Jones a new trial.
 However, the Ohio Supreme Court in December ruled the Court of Appeals to reconsider the request to challenge the decision.

-But Pillich announced that in reviewing the information previously litigated, she found multiple issues — including that modern-day medical testing "excludes" Jones as a suspect.
+But Hamilton County Prosecutor Connie Pillich announced this month that in reviewing the information previously litigated, she found multiple issues — including that modern-day medical testing "excludes" Jones as a suspect.
 That information was based on Nathan's autopsy, which said she had Hepatitis B, a highly transmissible infection, at the time of her murder.
 The state tested Jones, who did not have Hepatitis B despite having been accused of beating Nathan with his bare hands.

 Jones's attorneys attached the lab reports they received, which they say include Nathan's and Jones's Hepatitis B tests.
 The two tests were done more than a week apart from each other.
 While neither has a name on it, one has an ID number and a homicide case number that matches Nathan's other files.
 The other, taken later, has a different number.

-Below is Jones's attorney's copy of Nathan's report, followed by the report Sammarco provided:
+Below is Jones's attorney's copy of Nathan's report, followed by the report Sammarco provided in her initial release:

 "The document that you contend you discovered as new evidence demonstrating Ms. Nathan’s negative test is, in fact, the result from Elwood Jones’s lab testing; we’ve attached that document as well even though you obviously have a copy.
 As you will see, the specimen date—more than a week after Ms. Nathan’s autopsy—matches the date that Mr. Jones voluntarily appeared for DNA and blood sampling," wrote Jones's attorney, Dave Hine of Vorys, Sater Seymour and Pease LLP.

-Jones's attorneys are now calling on her to issue a full retraction and public apology, saying, "Without such a response, we will likely need to involve the courts."
+Jones's attorneys called on her to issue a full retraction and public apology, saying, "Without such a response, we will likely need to involve the courts."

-"Yesterday, you apparently decided that it would be a good idea to insert yourself into a thirty-year-old case with which you admitted you had no familiarity," Hine wrote.
+"Yesterday, you apparently decided that it would be a good idea to insert yourself into a thirty-year-old case with which you admitted you had no familiarity," Hine wrote in his letter to Sammarco.
 "And even though Elwood Jones has spent decades literally fighting for his life and trying to clear his name, you — just a week after he was finally declared a free man — offered the public inaccurate facts and baselessly called his innocence into question yet again.
 What you did was reckless, unprofessional, and dangerous."

 His attorneys said that "multiple board-certified physicians" also reviewed Sammarco's comments and said that her conclusion that a lack of inflammation in Nathan's liver supported the fact that the positive test was likely human error shows "a shocking misunderstanding of Hepatitis B and how it manifests."